trimethylpentan/sensorsystem/documentation/technical-documentation.md

 Currently, there is only one concrete CLI controller, namely `SocketController`.
 This controller builds and `IoServer` from the library `cboden/ratchet` to create a WebSocket server.

+#### Repository

+Repositories in general are responsible for the communication with external data sources, like databases or APIs.
+This application only uses one repository named `MeasurementRepository`.
+The repository has a dependency to a PDO, (PHP Data Object), which can communicate with different type of databases.
+It offers some handy public methods for reading stored measurements in different ways.
+`findRange` takes two date times and searches for measurements stored in the time span the date times define.
+`findLatest` searches the latest measurements that are stored in the database.
+The amount is controlled by its parameter.
+`generateRandom` simply generates a measurement with random data.
+Its parameter controls how many are generated.

+It also has two private methods for logic that is needed in different places inside the repository.
+`statementToArray` takes a prepared statement, executes it and puts the result in an array.
+`rowToMeasurement` takes a single row from an executed statement and instantiates a measurement data object.

+#### Services

+Services are used for general tasks that don't fit in any of the above categories.

+`MeasurementService` serves as a wrapper for the repository so controllers can use this service instead of directly interacting with the repository, which would be considered bad practice.
+It offers two methods for retrieving measurements, `getMeasurements` for real measurements and `getRandomMeasurements` to generate random ones.

+`MeasurementSocketService` instead is a bit more complex.
+It also has a dependency to the repository and stores the current time in a field.
+The `SocketController` uses this service as the handler for WebSocket events.
+Therefore the `MessageComponentInterface` needs to be implemented, which requires methods for each kind of possible WebSocket related event:
+`onOpen` is triggered when a client connects to the socket.
+It logs a message to the console that someone successfully connected and also prints the clients identifier.
+To do so the client is stored in an array.
+`onClose` is triggered when a client disconnects, either through a lost connection or a planned closing.
+It logs a message to the console containing the clients identifier.
+`onMessage` is triggered when a client sends a message to the socket.
+It is empty because there is no need to handle messages.
+`onTick` is called at a fixed interval, 3 seconds in this case.
+This is the main method of this service.
+It fetches the measurements that were stored in the database since the last tick, hence the stored time.
+The amount of found measurements is written to the console and the measurements are sent to all connected clients.

+TODO: weitermachen

 ## 6. Used Hardware